Updated 02/15/22 (updated to include additional systems and revised dockless bikeshare data)

 The number of docked bikeshare systems nearly doubled from 2015 to 2019 (from 65 to 104) then declined from 104 in 2019 to 69 in 2021 as many docked bikeshare systems closed permanently following a temporarily suspension of operations due to COVID-19 (Figure 1).
 For information on systems that suspended operations or closed in 2020, see Docked and Dockless and E-scooter System Changes 2020.

 Only docked bikeshare systems open to the general public are included in the count.
 College, employer, and resident docked bikeshare systems are not counted.

 Dockless bikeshare and e-scooter systems expanded coverage, first appearing in the U.S. in 2017 (Figure 2).
-As of August 2020, there are 50 dockless bikeshare systems and 145 e-scooter systems (not counting systems limited to college or employer campuses).
+As of June 2021, there are 60 dockless bikeshare systems and 214 e-scooter systems (not counting systems limited to college or employer campuses).
 Many systems serve the same city.
-As of August 2020, dockless bikeshare systems serve 45 cities and e-scooters serve 110 cities.
+As of June 2021, dockless bikeshare systems serve 51 cities and e-scooters serve 110 cities.
 In 2021, the number of cities with a dockless bikeshare system was up from 2020 but down from 2019 levels; in contrast, the number of cities with an e-scooter system has grown since their first appearance (Figure 5).